Using Threads to Run Code Simultaneously

 For more information about this error, try `rustc --explain E0382`.

-error: could not compile `threads` due to previous error
+error: could not compile `threads` (bin "threads") due to 1 previous error

 Rust’s ownership rules have saved us again!
 We got an error from the code in Listing 16-3 because Rust was being conservative and only borrowing v for the thread, which meant the main thread could theoretically invalidate the spawned thread’s reference.
 By telling Rust to move ownership of v to the spawned thread, we’re guaranteeing Rust that the main thread won’t use v anymore.
 If we change Listing 16-4 in the same way, we’re then violating the ownership rules when we try to use v in the main thread.
 The move keyword overrides Rust’s conservative default of borrowing; it doesn’t let us violate the ownership rules.